Durgesh-Vaigandla/AI-tools-database/README.md

 We welcome contributions from everyone!
 Here's how you can help:

+### 🚀 Auto-Merge for Valid Submissions

+**Good news!** Properly formatted tool submissions that pass all validation checks can be automatically merged!

+**What gets auto-merged:**
+- ✅ Valid JSON format following the schema
+- ✅ All required fields present
+- ✅ No duplicate tools
+- ✅ Proper categorization
+- ✅ Working links

+**What requires manual review:**
+- ❌ New categories (need maintainer approval)
+- ❌ Schema changes
+- ❌ Major updates to existing tools

 ### Adding a New Tool

 1. **Check if it exists**: Search the database to ensure the tool isn't already listed